talent-plan/tinysql/classroom.md

 ## Get a Classroom Invitation

-The classroom invitation can be found in the [tinySQL learning class](https://talentplan.edu.pingcap.com/catalog/info/id:234)
+Please find it in the readme of the course repo

 ## Autograding